monmon1994/monmon1994.github.io/_pages/about.md

 I completed my PhD in Political Science at Stellenbosch University in 2025, as part of the [**DISARM**](https://www.prio.org/projects/1931) project at [**PRIO**](https://www.prio.org/).
 My doctoral research analysed the implementation of the UN peacebuilding mission in Mozambique (ONUMOZ), with a focus on disarmament, demobilisation and reintegration (DDR) using newly declassified archival data and interviews.

 Previously, I worked as a researcher at [**Good Governance Africa**](https://gga.org/), where I contributed to data-driven research on governance performance, elections, political violence, climate risk and human security across Africa.
+Before that, I completed my **MA in International Relations** at [Wits University](https://www.wits.ac.za/) supervised by Prof Rod Alence.

 I have a strong interest in quantitative methods for social science research.
 I use R for quantitative and geospatial analysis and data visualisation, and I teach and mentor early-career researchers to build accessible quantitative skills in Africa.
-Get in-touch